casper-network/docs-1.5.X/source/docs/casper/developers/cli/verifying-contracts.md

 ## Verifying contracts using the Casper Client {#verifying-the-contract}

 You can use the Casper client's `verify-contract` command to have your contract verified.
-This command archives your contracts source code and sends it to the verification service.
-This service performs all the same operations on the provided source that a node does when deploying a smart contract on the blockchain.
-The resulted binary is then compared byte-by-byte against the contract fetched from the Casper blockchain based on the inputed transaction hash.
-If they match then the verification is a success.
+This command archives your contract's source code and sends it to the verification service.
+This service performs all the same operations on the provided source that a node does when installing a smart contract on the blockchain.
+Based on the input transaction hash, the resulting binary is then compared byte-by-byte against the contract fetched from the Casper blockchain.
+If they match, then the verification is a success.

 ```bash
 casper-client verify-contract --verification-url-basepath <HOST:PORT> <TRANSACTION-HASH> <PATH>